How To Ship Automated Grain Cooling Modules

 Individual Module Shipment

-For exceptionally large or heavy modules, Breakbulk shipping may be necessary, shipping each module individually.
-This requires careful planning and securing to prevent damage.
-Specialised equipment may be needed for loading and unloading.
+For exceptionally large or heavy modules that cannot be containerised or disassembled, breakbulk shipping may be the only viable option.
+This involves shipping each module individually as loose cargo.
+This method requires meticulous planning and securing to prevent damage during handling and transit.
+Specialised equipment may be necessary for loading and unloading.

 Securing Methods

-Secure each module using robust lashing and bracing, considering weight, shape, and potential movement.
-Consult experienced professionals to ensure safety and security.
+Secure each module using robust lashing and bracing techniques, taking into account its weight, shape, and potential for movement.
+Consult experienced professionals to ensure the safety and security of the cargo throughout the shipping process.

 Packaging & Crating